 Unum (UNM) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the insurance company had gained 4.93% over the past month, outpacing the Finance sector's loss of 5.01% and the S&P 500's loss of 7.59% in that time.
+Coming into today, shares of the insurance company had gained 0.08% in the past month.
+In that same time, the Finance sector lost 8.75%, while the S&P 500 lost 10.4%.

-Wall Street will be looking for positivity from Unum as it approaches its next earnings report date.
-In that report, analysts expect Unum to post earnings of $1.41 per share.
-This would mark year-over-year growth of 36.89%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3 billion, up 1.03% from the year-ago period.
+Unum will be looking to display strength as it nears its next earnings release.
+On that day, Unum is projected to report earnings of $1.41 per share, which would represent year-over-year growth of 36.89%.
+Meanwhile, our latest consensus estimate is calling for revenue of $3 billion, up 0.9% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Unum.
+It is also important to note the recent changes to analyst estimates for Unum.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Unum is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.13% higher.
+Unum is currently a Zacks Rank #1 (Strong Buy).

-Valuation is also important, so investors should note that Unum has a Forward P/E ratio of 6.69 right now.
-For comparison, its industry has an average Forward P/E of 14.4, which means Unum is trading at a discount to the group.
+Investors should also note Unum's current valuation metrics, including its Forward P/E ratio of 6.36.
+This represents a discount compared to its industry's average Forward P/E of 13.71.

-Also, we should mention that UNM has a PEG ratio of 0.45.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Insurance - Accident and Health stocks are, on average, holding a PEG ratio of 1.35 based on yesterday's closing prices.
+Meanwhile, UNM's PEG ratio is currently 0.43.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+UNM's industry had an average PEG ratio of 1.29 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report